1. Introduction to Asset Allocation

 4. Rule of Thumb for Asset Allocation based on age of investor

-You can use the thumb rule i.e. your allocation to debt funds must be equal to your age.
+You can use the thumb rule, i.e. your allocation to debt funds must be equal to your age.
 In other words, to find your equity allocation, subtract your current age from 100.
 It means that as you grow older, your asset allocation needs to move from equity funds to debt funds.

 Suppose your current age is 25 years.
 Your portfolio may be composed of 75% of equity funds and the balance (25%) among debt funds and cash.
 In this way, when you reach say 45 years, you can switch to equity-oriented balanced funds.
 These invest 65% of funds in equity and rest in debt.

-Going by the thumb rule, as you approach retirement say 60 years, you may initiate a systematic transfer plan (STP).
+Going by the thumb rule, as you approach retirement to say 60 years, you may initiate a systematic transfer plan (STP).
 It will move your investments gradually from equity funds to a debt fund like liquid funds.
 From a liquid fund, you may afterwards redeem units to meet your income needs using a systematic withdrawal plan (SWP).